MUST BE VIEWED PRIOR TO JUNE 23

 • Cessation/ Cardiovascular Disease and COVID, Ryan Coffman, MPH, CHES, CTTS-M, Tobacco Policy and Control Program Manager, Philadelphia Department of Public Health

-Goal: To develop a better understanding of the community site in the context of the social determinate of health.
-Takes the place of something that may happen organically if the student was present on site for the summer.
+Goal: To develop a better understanding of the community site in the context of the social determinants of health.
+Designed to help students understand the context in which their community site provides services.

-Community organization: mission (and what does mission actually mean), guiding principles, theory of change, populations served (does population served live in that neighborhood?), personnel/staffing, services provided, board, funding, current challenges, current opportunities, organization’s smoking policy
+· Community organization: mission (and what does mission actually mean), guiding principles, theory of change, populations served (does the target population served live in that neighborhood?), personnel/staffing, services provided, board, funding, current challenges, current opportunities, organization’s smoking policy

-COVID’s impact on community site, on population served
+· COVID’s impact on community site and on population served

-Relevance of Cardiovascular disease and smoking policy to population served
+· Relevance of Cardiovascular disease and smoking free policy to population served

-STORY TELLING PROJECT: Due July 20th submit to student coordinators
+STORYTELLING/NARRATIVE MEDICINE PROJECT: Due July 19th submit to student coordinators

-• Each student will work with their Community Preceptor to find an adult (18 or older) related to their site who is willing to engage on the phone/virtual meeting with a BTG intern for sharing their story.
+• Each student will work with their Community Preceptor to find an adult (18 or older) related to their site who is willing to engage with a BTG intern for sharing their story.
 (For sites with minors, interns will connect with staff members or parents).

 • Medium open for students to create any kind of piece they want from this experience, eg , audio, video, painting, drawing, narrative, etc., on their experience talking and/or working with community members.